jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 #### notistack
-It is not natively supported to display multiple Snackbars at a time, but the spec recommends using the [notistack](https://github.com/iamhosseindhv/notistack) library to make it possible.
+It is not natively supported to display multiple Snackbars at a time, but the documentation recommends using the [notistack](https://github.com/iamhosseindhv/notistack) library to make it possible.

 ### Takeaways
 - Material-UI Snackbar ships with a many properties allowing for high control.